nordic-institute/X-Road/doc/kubernetes_security_server_sidecar_user_guide.md

 #### 4.2.4.3 Consume secrets

-The Secrets that store keys can be consumed in a similar way to volumes, for this you will have to include the Secret in the definition of volumes within the Pod deployment manifest, select the key and assign it permissions, then mount the volume in a folder on the container (**reference Data: 3.13, 3.14**):
+The Secrets that store keys can be consumed in a similar way to volumes, for this you will have to include the Secret in the definition of volumes within the Pod deployment manifest, select the key and assign it permissions, then mount the volume in a folder on the container (**reference data: 3.13, 3.14**):
 ``` yaml
 [...]
 volumes: